jcomicsutils/discography-archive-tools/README.md

 * **Copy Paid Titles & URLs**: Similar to the above, but specifically targets releases classified as "Paid," collecting and formatting their titles and URLs for clipboard copying from either an artist's page or your open tabs.

+* **Copy Archive.org File List**: On an Archive.org download page (`archive.org/download/*`), this feature finds the main file table and copies the "Name" column to your clipboard, providing a clean list of all files and folders.

 ## How to Use

 1.  **Installation (for Development/Local Use):**